Law & Order season 18

-The 18th season of Law & Order premiered with a two part episode on NBC on January 2, 2008, and concluded on May 21, 2008.
-This was the final season to feature Jesse L. Martin until his departure from the series as Anthony Anderson plays his role in seasons 18-21.
+The eighteenth season of Law & Order premiered with a two part episode on NBC on January 2, 2008, and concluded on May 21, 2008.
+This was the final season to feature Jesse L. Martin, as he departs the series in episode 14 and is replaced in the cast by Anthony Anderson.

 Production

 On May 13, 2007, NBC renewed Law & Order for an 18th season of 22 episodes as part of a deal made by series creator Dick Wolf and NBC.
 Though the series was originally scheduled to air on Sundays as a midseason replacement for NBC Sunday Night Football, TV Guide reported on December 4, 2007, that Law & Order would debut instead on Wednesday, January 2, 2008.

 René Balcer, who had developed and produced spinoff Law & Order: Criminal Intent, returned to Law & Order as executive producer.
 Production of season 18 was interrupted by the 2007 Writers Guild of America strike.
-When Balcer and the rest of the writing staff participated in the work stoppage, the mid-season delay meant that the season only had 18 episodes instead of the scheduled 22.
+When Balcer and the rest of the writing staff participated in the work stoppage, the mid-season delay meant that the season only had eighteen episodes instead of the scheduled twenty-two.